-- create an new panel to accommodate the creation of 'Urgent Messages' or - since the data required is identical to normal messages we can just add an extra button to the middle panel.
+- create a new panel to accommodate the creation of 'Urgent Messages' or - since the data required for an urgent message is identical to normal messages we can just add an extra button to the middle panel 'Add Urgent Message'.

 But how will these extra requirements impact on the underlying classes within the system?